 - to be able to identify rooms for maneuver available to policy-makers of national and regional entities in globalized contexts, and reflect upon the character of a desirable reform of the international architecture (making judgments),

-- the autonomy of judgment, and the skills required to present in a logical and efficient manner the knowledge acquired during the course, in both oral and written form, by using communication forms adequate to different categories of listeners (communication skills),
+- the autonomy of judgment and the skills required to present logically and efficiently the knowledge acquired during the course, in both oral and written form, by using communication forms adequate to different categories of listeners (communication skills),

 - to be able to interpret available international macroeconomic data, showing full awareness of the existence of (and the possibility to use) different interpretative models for macroeconomic phenomena (applying knowledge and understanding),

 - to detect the impact of globalization (de jure and de facto) on national countries' and regional economies' policy space (making judgments),